Prateeksingchn/JavaScript-Notes-Main/README.md

 ---

-Certainly!
 Let's delve into the different types of operators in JavaScript:

-## Operators
+# Operators

 Operators are special symbols or keywords that perform operations on values and variables.
 JavaScript supports various types of operators.